inside.ewu.edu

 Pre-requisites: CMSD 570S, CMSD 571S, CMSD 572S.

-This course is an extension of clinical skills into both off- and/or on-campus clinical experiences, including practicum.
-Students will apply theoretical concepts to evaluation, treatment planning, and therapy services for communicatively disordered children and adults in community settings.
+An extension of clinical skills into both off- and/or on-campus clinical experiences, including practicum.
+Students apply theoretical concepts to evaluation, treatment planning, and therapy services for communicatively disordered children and adults in community settings.

 CMSD 596S.
 EXPERIMENTAL.
 1-3 Credits.